Home | About me | Contact | What's new | Privacy

 End of Autobahn

 Located on Autobahn exit ramps and indicates that Autobahn traffic regulations end.
-This sign may also be used to warn that the Autobahn ends ahead.
+This sign may also be used on the main Autobahn roadway to warn that the Autobahn ends ahead.

 End of expressway